emacsmirror/sxiv/README.md

 ## Comparison with [picpocket](https://github.com/johanclaesson/picpocket)
 At a cursory glance, picpocket (v20180914)
-* 👍 does not depend on any external programs
+* ✔️ does not depend on an external program
-* 👎 does not open directories recursively
+* ✔️ has better key customizability (to change the keys for sxiv itself, you need to modify its C source)
+* ✔️ supports tagging images
-* 👎 cannot be used to visually mark files in Dired
+* ✖️ has no way to mark files for batch operations
+* ✖️ does not seem to center images in fullscreen mode

 ## Contributions and contact
 Feedback and MRs very welcome. 🙂